When and why are principal component scores a good tool for visualizing high-dimensional data?: Asymptotic results for sample scores

-This section presents the asymptotic distribution of the sample principal component scores in the high-dimension low sample size framework, under the same general conditions $(C_{1})$ and $(C_{2})$ as specified by \citet{jung2012boundary}: \begin{itemize} \item[(C1)] The standardized principal component scores have finite fourth moments $\E(\vc{z}_{i})^4<\infty$, and are uncorrelated, but possibly dependent, fulfilling the $\rho$-mixing condition.
+In this section we present asymptotic results for the behavior of the sample PC scores when the population eigenvalues scale linearly with the dimension.
+The asymptotic framework follows the HDLSS regime for the case where $\alpha = 1$, with the general conditions specified by \citet{jung2012boundary}: \begin{itemize} \item[(C1)] The standardized PC scores have finite fourth moments $\E(z_{ij}^4)<\infty$, and are uncorrelated, but possibly dependent, fulfilling the $\rho$-mixing condition.
+If the maximal correlation coefficient is defined as